Swiss Re Corporate Solutions launches ONE Form, a globally standardised property policy

 - Swiss Re Corporate Solutions launches ONE Form to increase efficiency and quality in international program delivery

 - Standardised policy wording ensures highest possible congruence between master and local policies

 - Property customers and brokers benefit from higher policy accuracy, increased contract certainty and faster policy issuance

-Swiss Re Corporate Solutions improves the customer experience for International Programme and Property clients and brokers by launching ONE Form, a tool that creates globally standardised master and local policies.
+Swiss Re Corporate Solutions improves the customer experience for International Program and Property clients and brokers by launching ONE Form, a tool that creates globally standardised master and local policies.
 Use of the ONE Form wording enables the closest possible alignment of master and local policies, while respecting local requirements and expectations.
-Customers with international insurance programmes benefit from increased contract certainty.
+Customers with international insurance programs benefit from increased contract certainty.
 At the same time, ONE Form facilitates tax and legal compliance worldwide.

-ONE Form is embedded in the IT systems Swiss Re Corporate Solutions uses to manage international programmes, thus automating master and local policy issuance.
+ONE Form is embedded in the IT systems Swiss Re Corporate Solutions uses to manage international programs, thus automating master and local policy issuance.
 As a result, customers and brokers receive more accurate policies, faster.

 ONE Form is available for accounts incepting 1 January 2020 and beyond.
 It is currently offered in six countries as a master policy wording, in ten countries as a local policy wording and in two languages, English and Italian.
 It will soon be rolled out in five more countries as a master and in eleven more countries as a local policy wording as well as in six more languages: French, German, Japanese, Mandarin, Portuguese, and Spanish.